-Teaching in Japan won’t make you rich but they will allow you to live comfortably in one of the most intriguing countries in the world.
-Japan is consistently one of the top places for ESL teachers due to their competitive salaries, attractive benefits, and standard of living for both residents and visitors.
+Teaching in Japan won’t make you rich.
+It will, however, allow you to live comfortably in one of the most intriguing countries in the world.
+Japan is consistently one of the top places for ESL teachers due to its competitive salaries, attractive benefits, and high standard of living for both residents and visitors.

 How much can you make teaching in Japan?

-The average salary for Japanese ESL instructors is 250,000 yen, or about $2200 USD.
-There is no shortage of teaching jobs in Japan and some teachers stand to make quite a bit more than that depending on their school and experience.
+The average salary for Japanese ESL instructors is ¥250,000 yen (marked by the ¥ symbol), or about $2300.
+There is no shortage of ESL teaching jobs in Japan and some teachers stand to make quite a bit more than that depending on their school and experience.

 Eikaiwas are private institutions or language schools and tend to cater to students looking for extra help.
 From a teaching perspective, they are also the most common job available and have teaching requirements that are fairly easy to meet.
 A word of caution, though – eikaiwas usually operate in the afternoons, evenings, and on weekends in order to attract students outside of normal school hours.

-Public school teachers in Japan are called “ALTs” or Assistant Language Teachers and while their salaries are similar to those of eikaiwa teachers, their hours differ greatly.
-Public school teachers can expect to work normal school hours (meaning no weekends) and those working for the government-sponsored JET program stand to earn a bit more than other ATL teachers (though the application process is more strenuous).
+Public school teachers in Japan are called “ALTs,” an acronym that stands for Assistant Language Teachers.
+While their salaries are similar to those of eikaiwa teachers, their hours differ greatly.
+Public school teachers can expect to work normal school hours (meaning no weekends) and those working for the government-sponsored JET program stand to earn a bit more than other ALT teachers (though the application process is more strenuous).

-If you’re qualified to teach university in Japan you can earn a salary that dwarfs all other school types.
+If you’re qualified to teach at the university level in Japan, you can expect to earn a salary that dwarfs all other school types.
 Couple that with low hours and top-notch benefits and it’s not hard to see why these are some of the most desirable jobs in Japan.